 Fitting out a disabled toilet or reduced-mobility washroom involves careful planning and consideration.

 Our accessible selection of compact, low-noise hand dryers and disabled toilet accessories are crucial to ensuring your washroom is compliant and user-friendly.
-They’ve all been designed with size, accessibility, noise output and cleanliness in mind.
+They’ve all been designed with colour, size, accessibility, noise output and cleanliness in mind.

 Keeping obstructions to a minimum should be the prime consideration when you purchase disabled toilet hand dryers.
 Floorspace must remain as spacious and uncluttered as possible for wheelchair users and those with greatly reduced mobility.

 Our Airbox H, Beaver and Gorillo Junior models pack all the power of our other dryers into a super compact design.
 The tiny wall footprint and low protrusion of these dryers ensure that wheelchairs are afforded maximum maneuverability.

 Running at 1150W or less, they’re also highly economical to run – great news for the planet and your pocket!

 The Gorillo Junior dries hands in under 9 seconds.